 Let’s get to the point: Tom Petty occupies a unique and remarkable place among rock and roll legends.
 He came along in the mid-seventies, in between the wretched excess of prog rock and the reactionary, pulsating grind of punk.
-His closest corollaries at the time were probably Bruce Springsteen and Bob Seger, on this coast, and Elvis Costello abroad, both of whom, like Petty, had studied the earliest rock hitmakers and had a knack for melody.
+His closest corollaries at the time were probably Bruce Springsteen and Bob Seger, on this coast, and Elvis Costello abroad, all of whom, like Petty, had studied the earliest rock hitmakers and had a knack for melody.

 Taking what he could from the likes of the Byrds, Bob Dylan and the Beatles, Petty championed a style all his own.
 Instantly recognizable even from his debut record with the Heartbreakers, Petty merged southern, folk and garage sensibilities and added his own tender, perpetually laid-back touch.
 He had a way of making you feel at ease, as though he’d been through everything life had to offer two times over and was prepping for a third trip.
 Even if you didn’t know how it felt to be him, he knew damn well how it felt to be you.